Chenguang-Zhu/relancer-artifact/README.md

 ```bash
 grep -E '\[INFO\] This case is fully fixed!' relancer-exp/batch-log-random.txt | wc -l
 ```
 Due to the random nature of Relancer_random, the result is not predictable.
-However, we expect the number is around 100 if running on an Intel Core i7-8650U CPU @ 1.90GHz × 8 machine with 16 GB RAM.
+However, we expect the number to be around 100 if running on an Intel Core i7-8650U CPU @ 1.90GHz × 8 machine with 16 GB RAM.

 Relancer_naive:
 ```bash
 grep -E '\[INFO\] This case is fully fixed!' relancer-exp/batch-log-naive.txt | wc -l
 ```
 Due to the random nature of Relancer_naive, the result is not predictable.
-However, we expect the number is around 80 if running on an Intel Core i7-8650U CPU @ 1.90GHz × 8 machine with 16 GB RAM.
+However, we expect the number to be around 80 if running on an Intel Core i7-8650U CPU @ 1.90GHz × 8 machine with 16 GB RAM.

 Note: All the baselines' performance can be affected by the configuration of the computer.
 We have tested `run_baseline.sh` on an Intel Core i7-8650U CPU @ 1.90GHz × 8 machine with 16 GB RAM, where the baselines can fix the number of notebooks as shown in Figure 5b and Figure 6 in the paper, within the 30-min preset time limit.
 However, running on a different machine may produce different results.
 If the machine specs are significantly lower than our machine, then the baselines may time out on some subjects.
 Furthermore, Relancer_random and Relancer_naive use a random choice generator to determine repair actions, which can make their results fluctuate across different runs.

 ---

-### 4. Reproduce charts in the paper
+### 4. Reproduce charts in the paper without running the full experiment

 As running baseline can take substantial time, and the randomness of the baselines can affect the result, if one wants to reproduce the charts (Figure 5b, Figure 6) in the paper, we offer a script to generate these plots using the log files of our original experiment.
+Please note that since we do not have access to GUI in Docker, we present the result in tabular form.

 Launch a Docker container `relancer-charts` and activate the environment:
 ```bash